How To Get Married In Las Vegas

 To obtain your marriage license, both parties must appear in person before a Clerk at a Clark County Marriage Bureau location.

 Applicants must be at least 18 years of age, and no nearer of kin than second cousins or cousins of half-blood, and not having a husband or wife living.

-Domestic Partnership questions should be directed to the office of the Secretary of State in Carson City, Nevada at 800-992-0900 or at
+Domestic Partnership questions should be directed to the office of the Nevada Secretary of State at 702-486-2887.
+You may view program information and forms online at

 Identification to prove your name and age is required.
 Please be prepared.
 Per Nevada law, we may issue a marriage license to couples with acceptable identification.
 Go to acceptable identification for specific information on forms of identification.

 Your Marriage License and Certificate will be prepared with your legal name